Our Massachusetts Divorce Lawyers Protect You

 Most people going through a divorce have little to no experience with the family court system, so the process can leave them overwhelmed.
 We strongly recommend retaining an attorney for your divorce.
 Our attorneys have handled hundreds of divorce cases.

 - Use of Social Media During Divorce

-In an attempt to get custody or otherwise malign a spouse’s reputation, husbands and wives may make false allegations.
+In an attempt to get custody or otherwise malign a spouse’s reputation, partners may allege that abuse occurred.
 The situations these allegations arise out of are often exaggerated, misconstrued, or fabricated.
-Giving a false allegation is one of the oldest divorce tricks in the books, and it is not uncommon for one spouse to make such an allegation during divorce proceedings in order to gain the upper hand.
 If you are under investigation for domestic violence or child abuse, contact one of our attorneys as soon as possible.

 Avoid using tricks in your divorce to help you secure the best outcome.
 We find it is always best to take the high road and be honest.
 After all, if the judge finds out about any dishonesty on your part, it can reflect poorly on your character and actually harm your case.